How can we help you?

 Select the first cell of the desired range.
 Hold the Shift key pressed and select the last cell of the range.

 The desired range can be selected in any direction of the row or column.
+The position of the active cell depends on the direction of selection.

 Examples of selecting an arbitrary range of adjacent cells: